 The highest point of the ride is the Salkantay Pass at 4,638 masl (15,213 ft.).
 At the pass we stop to take a nice view of snow-capped peaks of the Vilcabamba Range in every direction, with the glaciated south face of Salkantay towering above us.
 We will keep our eyes out for Andean condors, often visible in this area.
 From the pass we descend towards the “Wayracmachay”: (‘the cave where the wind lives’) where we are going to enjoy a delicious lunch, later on we will continue 03 hours trek downhill until we reach our Campsite in the route; dinner and overnight at the Sky Lodge.

 A LITTLE OF HISTORY:

-The name Salkantay or Salcantay is coming from the Ink´as word Sallqa, a Quechua word meaning wild, uncivilized, savage, or invincible, and was recorded as early as 1583.The name is thus often translated as "Savage Mountain".
+The name Salkantay or Salcantay is coming from the Inca´s word Salqa, a Quechua word that means wild, uncivilized, savage, or invincible, and was recorded as early as 1583.The name is often translated as "Savage Mountain".